Products

-Learn about these electrical safety tips and how they can be used to prevent hazards
+Learn about these electrical safety tips and how they can be used to avoid electrical hazards in the workplace and at home

 Electrical safety is a general practice of handling and maintaining electrically powered equipment to prevent incidents.
 Adequate training is required to properly identify and control hazards to keep the environment safe for those around.

 Keep water and other liquids at least 5 feet away from electrical equipment and sources of electricity.
-It is recommended to install Ground Fault Circuit Interrupters (GFCIs) which helps in preventing electrical incidents like electrical shock, ground-fault, fires, overheating, and destruction of wire insulation.
+It is recommended to install Ground Fault Circuit Interrupters (GFCIs) which help prevent electrical incidents like electrical shock, ground faults, fires, overheating, and the destruction of wire insulation.

 Good electrical installation consists of fixed electrical equipment and electrical cords out of the way (and out of reach of pets that can chew on them).